-- Feeling sad or having a depressed mood
+- Feeling sad or having a consistently depressed mood

-- Loss of interest or pleasure in activities once enjoyed
+- Loss of interest/ pleasure in activities previously enjoyed

-- Changes in appetite — weight loss or gain unrelated to dieting
+- Appetite changes resulting in weight loss or gain, unrelated to dieting

 - Trouble sleeping or sleeping too much